ph0rque/SnapAMeal/memory-bank/progress.md

 ## What Works

--   A basic "Hello World" application has been created.
+-   The development environment is confirmed to be working for iOS, macOS, web, and Android.
--   The app displays a logo and text.
+-   The Firebase project (`snapameal-cabc7`) is set up and configured in the app for all platforms.
--   The app has been successfully run on both the Chrome web environment and an iOS simulator.
+-   A basic multi-page authentication flow structure exists.
--   The development environment is confirmed to be working for iOS, macOS, and web.
+-   A `stage` branch has been created for development work.

 ## What's Left to Build

--   Everything else.
-The current application is just a placeholder.
+-   The core application logic and UI need to be implemented according to the PRD.

 ## Known Issues

--   The iOS simulator was not initially detected by Flutter.
-This was resolved by creating a new simulator instance.
+-   The iOS bundle ID was inconsistent with the project name and had to be corrected.
+This is now resolved.
 -   The Android development environment is not yet configured.